jasonsnell/PurpleAir-AQI-Scriptable-Widget/README.md

 This widget uses an EPA calculation designed for low-cost sensors like PurpleAir in areas where wood smoke is an issue, such as during wildfires.
 You can [read about the backstory here](https://thebolditalic.com/understanding-purpleair-vs-airnow-gov-measurements-of-wood-smoke-pollution-562923a55226) and [see the EPA document here](https://cfpub.epa.gov/si/si_public_record_report.cfm?dirEntryId=349513&Lab=CEMM&simplesearch=0&showcriteria=2&sortby=pubDate&timstype=&datebeginpublishedpresented=08/25/2018).

 PurpleAir refers to this calculation as **US EPA**, which you can choose from the Conversion popup on the PurpleAir web map.

-In some extreme smoke situations the widget falls back to the **AQANDU** calculation method.

 ## What matters more, the numbers or the words/colors?